Vodurden/RobotSim/README.md

 I considered using the ScalaTest matchers API but it seems like overkill for what I'm doing.
 Might be worth revisiting if the assertions I want to make get more complicated.

+It's also looking like the organisation of the data structures is a bit off.
+It's probably time to split things into their own files with the exception of `SimulationResult` as it seems intrinsically tied to `Simulation`.
+Maybe there's a better way to return two named parameters from a function but so far I haven't found one.